mkfizi/tailstart-saas/README.md

 # Features

-Although Tailboard is considered as a skeleton template, we include some features to help quickstart your next project.
+Tailboard include some features as below.

 ### Built-in Components